oracle-livelabs/security/data-safe/prepare-environment/prepare-environment.md

     </copy>
     ```

     The first statement allows the user group to register an Oracle Database with Oracle Data Safe and create and manage Oracle Data Safe resources in the specified compartment.
-The second statement is allows the user group to use an Autonomous Database with Oracle Data Safe.
+The second statement allows the user group to create an Autonomous Database in the specified compartment and use it with Oracle Data Safe.

 9. Click **Create**.